 The doctor who performs the test needs to LOOK at the results.
 Again, the firm is seeing cases where clearly abnormal Pap results (technical terms include AGUS, ASCUS, AIS) are filed and never reviewed.
 This causes years of delay and allows cancer to develop.

 Anyone with serious cervical cancer problems who has been screened previously should look to see if things were done right!

 The advantages of speaking with an attorney who is also a physician are enormous.
 Deborah Maliver knows what medical professionals are supposed to do, and common mistakes that lead to further injury and illness.
 Pennsylvania courts actually require that a doctor review any medical malpractice case for merit before it can proceed.

 Attorney Deborah Maliver is board-certified in internal medicine and also has an extensive network of consulting physicians whose support and expert testimony have made the decisive difference time and again for our clients.
 An attorney who specializes in medical malpractice will understand you and your case best.

 We are selective in the cases we accept so that we can devote all the time and energy your case needs in order to be successful.
 For additional information about our services, contact an experienced medical malpractice attorney at Biancheria & Maliver in Pittsburgh, Pennsylvania, for a free consultation at 412-567-5433 or at 866-683-6559.
-Attorney Deborah Maliver is licensed to practice law in both Pennsylvania and West Virginia.
+Attorney Deborah Maliver is licensed to practice law in both Pennsylvania.